-Since July 2016, the Information Matters project offers technical support to the Georgian Ministry of Environmental Protection and Agriculture (MEPA) setting up a sustainable MRV system and enhancing in-country capacities for ambitious climate reporting under the United Nations Framework Convention on Climate Change.
+Since July 2016, the Information Matters project offered technical support to the Georgian Ministry of Environmental Protection and Agriculture (MEPA), by developing a high-level strategy for setting up a sustainable MRV system and enhancing in-country capacities for ambitious climate reporting under the United Nations Framework Convention on Climate Change.

 At the beginning of the project, a stock taking mission and a kick-off workshop were conducted to identify capacity gaps and needs for ambitious climate reporting in collaboration with involved ministries, governmental agencies and other relevant national stakeholders.
-These results allowed the compilation of a roadmap for support that is tailored to MEPA’s specific needs and preferences.
+These results allowed the compilation of a roadmap for support tailored to MEPA’s specific needs and preferences.

 Overall, IM provided support through capacity-building workshops in the following areas:

 - Institutional and legal set-up of a national MRV system

 - Technical capacity building in the use of the 2006 IPCC Guidelines on National GHG Inventories for all sectors and in particular for the Agriculture, Forestry and Other Land Use (AFOLU) sectors